 Until you become more familiar with your new smoker we recommend keeping track of the temperature for the first few uses.
 With most models, the temperature will remain stable the entire time.

-Once you’ve set the smoker to the desired temperature, wait before it reaches that temperature before you begin smoking the meat.
+Temperature control is key, once you’ve set the smoker to the desired temperature, wait before it reaches that temperature before you begin any meat smoking.

 When the ideal cooking temperature has been reached, place the meat on each rack.
 The meat should be smoked until it’s tender.
 Depending on how much and what type of meat you’re smoking, the process can take anywhere from two to eight hours.
 Insert a meat thermometer into the center of the meat every two hours to check internal temperature to determine when it’s done cooking.
 Cooking times may vary depending on the meat size and quantity.

 After you’ve finished smoking, we recommend keeping the smoker on until you are ready to clean it.
 It’s easier to scrub off any oil and juices.
 Allow the smoker to cool off, then take a scrub brush and remove any remaining food particles, juices, and oil.
 Wipe the interior out with a damp cloth and leave the door open to air dry.
 That’s it.